undless/gatling.io-doc/content/reference/install/cloud/custom-sso/index.md

 ---
 menutitle: Custom SSO
 title: Custom SSO configuration
-seotitle: Configure a custom SSO with Gatling Enterprise Cloud
+seotitle: Configure a custom SSO with Gatling Enterprise
 description: Learn how to set up a custom Single Sign-On (SSO) system for your organization.
-lead: A custom Single Sign-On (SSO) configuration allows your users to sign into Gatling Enterprise Cloud using your organization's authentication system.
+lead: A custom Single Sign-On (SSO) configuration allows your users to sign into Gatling Enterprise using your organization's authentication system.
 date: 2022-03-01T14:00:00+00:00
 ---